-Although headspace generally provides in-person counselling support, due to COVID-19, and the current climate with physical distancing measures, to ensure we are able to still provide a service to young people, their families and friends, we have transitioned to telehealth services.
+Although headspace generally provides in-person counselling support, due to COVID-19, and the current climate with physical distancing measures, to ensure we are able to still provide a service to young people, their families and friends, we are using a combination of telehealth and in-person services.

 Telehealth services consist of any health-related communication via telephone and video conferencing platforms and applications.
 Instead of in-person appointments, we are now providing online appointments over phone calls and video calls using ‘Zoom’.

 To find out more about our telehealth services, such as:

 How to make the most of telehealth services